momochi000/typewar/README.md

   * (DONE)hitbox size over time (shape we don't care for now)
 + (DONE)TextFragmentCompleted event should trigger with the text fragment itself as an option/argument.
 More specifically, it's attack object

-+ characters have hitboxes
++ (DONE)characters have hitboxes
-+ Fragment damage is resolved when the fragment's hitbox intersects with the defender's
++ (DONE)Fragment damage is resolved when the fragment's hitbox intersects with the defender's

-+ player attacks that fail fade away when typed.
-  * opacity 0 with transition (possibly flicker to off)
-  * fragment immediately becomes ineffective (collision off)
-+ enemy attacks are destroyed when typed
-  * damage reduced based on correctness of typing
++ enemy attacks damage reduced based on correctness of typing.
+  * What I mean is, If a text fragment is partially typed at the time of impact it should affect the damage dealt/taken.
+I believe this already works but must be tested
 + enemy attacks that reach the player do damage
 + fragments that leave the play field are destroyed
 + character vocabulary has to have a wide range of character lengths.